necromuralist/necromuralist.github.io/posts/2015-12-05-removing-large-files-from-git-using-bfg.rst

 - Change it to have the correct path to the jar (e.g. ``java -jar /home/username/bin/bfg-1.12.7.jar``).

-- The tell it to remove files bigger than 50 Megabytes

-- In the ``big_files`` folder
+- Then tell it to remove files bigger than 50 Megabytes (or whatever size limit you want) in the ``big_files`` folder

 2.3 Clean Up the Git Repository Again
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~